ietf-wg-cellar/matroska-specification/notes.md

 They are independent of each other and can be played randomly.

 On the other hand, video tracks often use references to previous and future frames for better coding efficiency.
-Frames with such reference **MUST** either contain one or more `ReferenceBlock` Elements in their `BlockGroup` or **MUST** be marked as non-keyframe in a `SimpleBlock`; see (#simpleblock-structure).
+Frames with such references **MUST** either contain one or more `ReferenceBlock` Elements in their `BlockGroup` or **MUST** be marked as non-keyframe in a `SimpleBlock`; see (#simpleblock-structure).